 Lynx constellation is located in the northern hemispere.
 It represents the lynx, and it is not usually associated with any myths.

-It is one of the constellations that were introduced by the Polish astronomer Johannes Hevelius in the 17th century.
+Lynx is one of the several constellations that were introduced by the Polish astronomer Johannes Hevelius in the 17th century.

-Hevelius created the constellation to fill a relatively large gap between the two neighboring constellations, Auriga and Ursa Major, and named it Lynx because it was pretty faint and it took the eyesight of a lynx to see it.
-Other than Alpha Lyncis, there are no stars brighter than fourth magnitude.
+Hevelius created the constellation to fill a relatively large gap between the two neighboring constellations, Auriga and Ursa Major.
+He named it Lynx because it was pretty faint and it took the eyesight of a lynx to see it.
+Other than Alpha Lyncis, the constellation does not contain any stars brighter than fourth magnitude.

 It lies in the second quadrant of the northern hemisphere (NQ2) and can be seen at latitudes between +90° and -55°.